 Nobody wants to get the news that their pet is sick.
-Our pets are our family, and it can be devastating to hear that our companion has been diagnosed with an illness, let alone something as daunting as canine lymphoma – one of the more common cancers found in dogs.
+Naturally, pets are part of your family, and it can be devastating to hear that your companion has been diagnosed with an illness, let alone something as daunting as canine lymphoma – one of the more common cancers found in dogs.
 This illness does not only affect the pet, but also the entire family.
-We sat down with on-site Trupanion veterinarian, Dr. Sarah Nold, to talk about canine lymphoma and offer best practices for you and your furry companion.
+We sat down with Trupanion veterinarian, Dr. Sarah Nold, to talk about canine lymphoma and offer best practices for you and your furry companion.

 What every pet owner should know about canine lymphoma